anandkanav92/NOTES/papers/review-gan.md

  # Introduction
   The purpose of the study was to evaluate different GAN algorithms and determine the possible differences in the overall performance among these algorithms.
 Various GAN algorithms have been introduced recently \footnote{https://github.com/hindupuravinash/the-gan-zoo}, and a majority of them have managed to achieve notable results.
-The paper designed the experiments and common metrics to test prominent GAN algorithms on neutral grounds.
-The results showed that if trained for long enough, all these algorithms achieve similar performance level and no modified GAN algorithms consistently outperform the non-saturating GAN(Vanilla GAN).
+The paper designed the experiments and  metrics to test prominent GAN algorithms on neutral grounds.
+The results showed that if trained for long enough, all these algorithms achieve similar performance level and no modified GAN algorithms consistently outperform the original GAN

 # Goals

 The main goal of this study to provide a rich comparison of major GAN algorithms and identify which algorithms performs better(or worse)  than others.
+In the process

 # Specific Research Questions